 What Does AI Actually Do in Recruiting Today?

-AI adoption in recruiting has nearly doubled in two years.
+Recruiting’s AI adoption has nearly doubled in two years.
 According to SHRM’s 2025 Talent Trends report, 43% of organizations now use AI in HR tasks - up from 26% in 2024.
 Among HR professionals specifically focused on recruiting, that number jumps to 69%.

 Adoption is real, and it’s spreading fast.

-But what are recruiters actually using AI for?
+But what are talent professionals actually using AI for?
 Not the high-stakes, relationship-heavy parts of the job.
 SHRM’s data shows a clear pattern: 66% of organizations use AI to write job descriptions, 44% use it for resume screening, and 32% use it for automated candidate searches.

 Here’s what’s telling about that breakdown.
-Recruiters have always complained about the tasks AI handles best.
+Tasks AI handles best are exactly the ones talent professionals have always complained about most.

 Writing the same job description for the fifteenth time.
 Scanning 400 resumes for a single opening.
 Running Boolean searches across multiple platforms.